sdiehl28/baseball-analytics/download_scripts/README.md

 # Data Preparation Scripts for Baseball Analytics

 All scripts should be run from the download_scripts directory.
-All scripts have help using --help.

 For all scripts:

+* --help for help
 * -v for verbose: logs to stdout
 * --log INFO:  appends to download.log file (at the INFO level)
 * --data-dir ../data:   specifies the data directory (default is ../data)